 There are no limits on the style or content, and we loosely suggest word limits depending on the type of work being submitted.
 We’re looking for work that is bold, enlightening, and emotionally charged.
 We produce a digital version and publish four times a year.

 We’re looking for writers with knowledge and experience in any issue that is of interest to Pagans, Wiccans, Witches, etc … We are also looking for columnists to join our regulars who wish to submit content on various subjects.
 Send ideas to the address above.
 If you would like to become a resident columnist, we’d love to have you.

 Spring time, new life, birth, and all things related is always the theme in the Spring of the year, but we do not always adhere to the obvious theme.
 If it’s weighing on your heart, then there are others who will be interested in the subject matter.
 Please follow your heart!
-We publish four times a year and our deadline for the Summer Equinox issue, is 10 June 2020.
+We publish four times a year and our deadline for the Samhain issue, is 10 Sept 2020.